 This document represents City staff and consultants efforts' to prepare an update to the Shoreline Master Program (SMP) for the City of Mukilteo.
 As a draft document, it does not currently represent the Mayor's or City Council's views or approval.
-This document will be evaluated, commented upon, and changed as needed through Mukilteo's usual public process, which began with public hearings by the Mukilteo Planning Commission and is now being followed with public hearings by the City Council.
-The Draft Shoreline Master Program was then reviewed and amended by the State of Washington Department of Ecology (DOE).
-It was only upon DOE's approval that the SMP is now considered a final document.
-The requirement for DOE's review and approval differs from how other functional plans obtain final approval by City Council through the Comprehensive Plan update process.
+This document will be evaluated, commented upon, and changed as needed through Mukilteo's usual public process, which beginsan with public hearings by the Mukilteo Planning Commission and is now being followed with public hearings by the City Council.
+The DraftConcurrent with City consideration and adoption of the proposed periodic update to the Shoreline Master ProgramSMP, updates will be waswill then bereviewed and amended approved by the State of Washington Department of Ecology (DOE).
+It was is oOnly upon DOE's Ecology's approval that the updates are are consistent with all changes to SMA guidelines (since adoption of the SMP in 2011) that is the updated SMP can be is now considered a final document.
+The requirement for DOE's Ecology's review and approval differs from how other functional plans obtain final approval by City Council through the Comprehensive Plan update process.